-The Revengers' Comedies: Character Notes by Alan AyckbournThe following article illustrates Alan Ayckbourn's thoughts on the character of Karen Knightly in response to an enquiry in 1989 about the character in performance.
+The Revengers' Comedies: Character Notes by Alan AyckbournThe following article illustrates Alan Ayckbourn's thoughts on the character of Karen Knightly in response to an enquiry about the character in performance.

 Karen Knightly is far too complex to give any simple key to her personality.